Alessia drifted, never quite reaching wakefulness.

 –ensuring you both survive another dawn?

-“—graciously allowing you access to my finest stolen rations?!”
+“–graciously allowing you to steal my finest stolen rations?”

 “Mama’s right!” she affirmed cheerfully.
-She pointed at Odrian as if he were the most ridiculous thing she had ever seen.
-“Way worse.”
+She pointed at Odrian as if her were the most ridiculous thing she had ever seen.
+“Way worse!”

-Alessia pulled her in with a gentle squeeze.
+Alessia pulled her close with a gentle squeeze.

 “Go back t’sleep, Starlight,” Alessia murmured softly.
 “I ain’t goin’ nowhere.”

 Odrian watched Stella burrow beneath Alessia’s arm.
 He saw the way Alessia’s eyelids drooped.
-He deliberately turned his back to them, granting them some privacy.
+He deliberately turned his back on them, granting them privacy.

-“Sleep,” he muttered gruffly, low enough that only the tent’s canvas would hear the deep fondness in his words.
+“Sleep,” he muttered gruffly.
 “Someone has to keep watch while you two are useless.”

 He waved a dismissive hand as he strode across the tent toward the entrance.